-Where to stay in Corsica: Best areas to stay in Corsica
+Where to Stay in Corsica?
+Best areas to stay in Corsica for tourists are:

 Located on the south-east coast of Corsica, Porto-Vecchio is easily one of the most popular destinations in Corsica for families.
 Its beautiful beaches, marinas, and mountains provide the beauty, while an incredible range of bars, shops, and restaurants ensure your every need is catered to.

 Start with the city’s main square called République square, wander around a labyrinth of beautiful stone streets of the old town, you will find numerous of little piazza, charming boutique shops, restaurants, and cutural attractions.
 You will also find Bel Ombra, the tropical tree in this Place de la Republique area.

 If you want to shop for the best homemade ice cream, head to Glacier de la Place.
 This terrace bar and restaurant has many choices of beers, cocktails and wine.

 Vecchio Marina is located just a few minute’s walks from Old Town.
 Pack with cafes and restaurants, it’s a perfect place to enjoy meals and drinks in a hot summer evening.
 Stroll along its seafront promanade or grab a meal at one of its seafood restaurants and admire the views of its natural, lagoon-like harbour.

 Porto-Vecchio and surrounding areas are famous for its white sand crystal clear beaches.
 Some of the idyllic beaches are: